WELCOME TO THE WATERBLOMMETJIE FESTIVAL

 The name means "little water flower" and though it's an edible flower, it's not the sort that is used to garnish a salad.

-A celebration of Waterblommetjies
+A celebration of Waterblommetjies on Saturday, 5 September 2026

 The waterblommetjie (also known as Cape Pond Weed, Water Hawthorne, Vleikos, Aponogeton distachyos (Aponogetonaceae) is an indigenous delicacy that is only found in the Boland area of the Western Cape.